mse11/click-wrapper/README.md

 ## Development

-To contribute to this tool, checkout the code and create a new virtual environment:
+To setup dev environment, clone code and follow these steps:

-### Development using 'uv' (preffered)
+### Development using 'uv'

 ```bash
 cd click-wrapper